RevoluPowered/one-voip-godot-4/DESIGN.md

 Then put the stream into any AudioStreamPlayer.
 Remember to stop/delete the player when the peer disconnects.

+After this process, the VOIPInputCapture should begin automatically sending audio to all peers, and each VOIPAudioStream obtained with `add_peer` should play the audio for that peer assuming the peer is still connected and sending audio.

 An example of this setup will be in the Demo folder.
+The demo project, when two clients are opened, should begin transmitting audio with no errors.

 ## GDScript Objects
 ```